gabrielfalcao/lettuce/docs/reference/features.rst

 Feature.name
 ^^^^^^^^^^^^^^^^^

-a string containing the name of the feature
+A string containing the name of the feature

 .. highlight:: python